 For the ‘Graduate Strategic Analytics Consultant’ role:

-The application and selection process for this role differs slightly to our other graduate positions – click here to read more.
-You still need to apply online, submit your details as instructed and include the completed form below.
+The application and selection process for this role differs slightly to our other graduate positions.
+You will need to download the application template when you click 'Apply now' and follow the full instructions.

 For all other graduate roles:

 The first part is to download and complete the IBM Application template.
 This can be found by clicking on the ‘Apply now’ button.
 You will be asked to upload the IBM Application template in the CV/Resume section.
 This is straightforward to complete, lists all the skills that we look for and asks you to give examples to demonstrate when you have used these.
 You can use examples from any aspect of your life - school, college, university, hobbies, charity work, work experience etc.

 The second part is an online application form which asks for personal details as well as information about your education and work experience.